Banata

 withBotProtection(handler, config)

 Wraps a Next.js route handler with bot protection.
-Only requests matching protected paths are verified.
+Only requests whose path matches a protected prefix are verified — everything else passes through untouched.

 typescript